All Episodes

 As you know, I supported him.

-Don't leave me this way.
+Don't lead me this way.

 I can't survive.

-I can't stay alive without your love.
+I can't stay alive without your love to stay.

-He is one of the nation's leading experts in anti-aging and eventually immortality.
+Well, Dr. Ronald Plapps is, he is one of the nation's leading experts in anti-aging and eventually immortality.

 He'll be back in a moment, and we've got so very, very much to talk about.

-As a matter of fact, I might arm him with a moment to think, because I'm going to ask him if there is any aspect of this whole movement, the Dr. Seed business, What lies ahead that worries him or that he is uncomfortable with?
+As a matter of fact, I might arm him with a moment to think, because I'm going to ask him if there is any aspect of this whole movement, the Dr. Seed business, what lies ahead that worries him or that he is uncomfortable with.

 Now, this is a man who works in the arena, and if there's anything going on out there right now that he doesn't particularly like, I think that's what we'll ask next.